erenyusufduran/path/11-golang/02-course-by-trevor-sawler/README.md

 - We have DSN, that's our data source name, that's for connecting dbs.
 - There is exe at the name of the binary name so windows will know it's an executable.

+## Working with Microservices in Go

+- Breaking monolith up from functions/packages to completely seperate programs.
+- Communicate via JSON/REST, RPC, gRPC and over a messaging queue.
+- Easier to scale
+- Easier to maintain
+- Harder to write
+-